Hibachi Noodles

 Using my easy recipe, you can now make restaurant-quality Hibachi noodles at home, and that too at a fraction of the cost.

-Sauce Mixture – The sauce for these Japanese noodles is made using dark soy sauce, teriyaki sauce, brown sugar, and mirin (Japanese cooking wine).
+Sauce Mixture – The sauce for these Japanese noodles is made using soy sauce, teriyaki sauce, brown sugar, and mirin (Japanese cooking wine).

 While soy sauce gives these noodles a salty taste followed by an umami sweet taste, teriyaki sauce gives a savory salty-sweet flavor with lots of umami undertone.